Kitware/visualizer/documentation/content/docs/tools.md

 title: Tools
 ---

-ParaViewWeb Visualizer is meant to be an Open Source application for 3D Scientific Visualization.
+ParaView Visualizer is meant to be an Open Source application for 3D Scientific Visualization.

 The following guide explain our software process and tools use to